TID-Lab/aggie/README.md

   - **DO NOT** set `level` to *debug*.
 Recommended value is *error*.

 ## Using the Application
+Extensive documentation about using the application can be found in [ReadTheDocs page](http://aggie.readthedocs.io/en/stable/).
 ### Sources
 #### Adding Sources
   1. Inside the application, go to `Sources > Create Source`.